brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 19 bht.md

 # Mark 6:19 Commentary Help Text

 ## BHT:
-The verse being described portrays a deep-seated animosity held by Herodias towards John the Baptist.
-Herodias carried a grudge against him, harboring anger, resentment, and hatred in her heart.
-She desired to eliminate him, but her efforts were hindered by Herod, ultimately prevented from carrying out her murderous intentions.
-Herodias' strong opposition to John the Baptist is evident, as she plotted and waited for the opportunity to silence him.
+This enigmatic verse describes a deep-seated anger and resentment harbored by Herodias towards John the Baptist.
+Herodias, unable to confront him directly, waited for the perfect opportunity to bring harm upon him.
+Despite her persistent desire to kill him, she was hindered by factors beyond her control, leaving her with a pent-up animosity that persisted over time.
+The verse offers a glimpse into the intricate dynamics between these two individuals, revealing the dangers faced by John the Baptist in his outspoken ministry.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
-1. "Herodias had a grudge against him." - This suggests that Herodias harbored deep resentment towards John the Baptist, possibly due to his outspoken criticism of her marriage to Herod.
+1. "Herodias had a grudge against him." - The commentary suggests that Herodias harbored deep resentment towards John the Baptist, possibly due to his outspoken criticism of her unlawful marriage to Herod.
+This quote highlights the personal animosity that fueled her desire to harm him.

+2. "She could not [kill him]." - This quote implies that despite Herodias' strong desire to kill John the Baptist, she was unable to carry out her plan.
+The commentary does not provide a specific reason for her inability, leaving room for interpretation and speculation.

-2. "Probably she was too proud to speak to him." - This implies that Herodias' pride prevented her from directly confronting John the Baptist about her grievances, leading to a festering animosity between them.
+3. "Probably she was too proud to speak to him." - This quote offers a possible explanation for Herodias' grudge against John the Baptist.
+It suggests that her pride prevented her from engaging in a direct confrontation with him, leading to her resentment growing over time.
+This insight sheds light on the dynamics of their relationship.

-3. "She would have killed him, but she could not." - This statement highlights Herodias' strong desire to eliminate John the Baptist, indicating the extent of her anger and the lengths she was willing to go to silence him.

 ### Marvin Vincent:
-1. "Very literally, had within herself [εν] anger against him."
+1. "Had within herself [εν] anger against him."
 2. "Her demand for John's murder was the result of a long-cherished wish."
-3. "The rendering 'Set herself against him' suggests a strong opposition or resistance towards him."
+3. "Astyages concealing the anger [τον χολον] which he felt toward him [οι ενειχε]."

+### Archibald T Robertson:
+1. "Literally, had it in for him.
+This is modern slang, but is in exact accord with this piece of vernacular Koine."
+2. "The tense is imperfect and aptly described the feelings of Herodias towards this upstart prophet of the wilderness who had dared to denounce her private relations with Herod Antipas."
+3. "She never let up, but bided her time which, she felt sure, would come."

 ### John Gill:
 1. "Herodias bore him an inward grudge, and lay in wait to take the first opportunity of dispatching him."